H4m5t3r/Keskustelufoorumi/documentation/Installation guide.md

 ```

 ## Run the project
-After all dependencies have been installed you should be able to run the application.
+After all dependencies have been installed you should be able to run the application with the following command:
 ```
 python run.py
 ```
-If you open up a web browser and go to `http://localhost:5000/` you you should see the starting page with a greeting message.
+If you open a web browser and go to `http://localhost:5000/` you you should see the starting page with a greeting message.

 ## Setting up the app
 Once the app is running you have to set up the administrator account and create the default message category "No category".